jackhman/sergio-martin-rubio-site/_posts/2019-12-16-get-started-with-mockito.md

 ### Verify Order

-Sometimes you may want to verify the execution order of a mock.
+Sometimes you may want to verify the order in which a mock is called.

 ```java
 @Test